 The Pioneers rolled to a decisive victory at Saturday’s MHSAA Lower Peninsula Division 1 Finals at Hudsonville High School.

 They won their first Finals since 2008 and avenged a heartbreaking half-point loss to Farmington Hills Mercy at last year’s championship meet.

-“I know they were looking forward to coming back as soon as we got on the bus last year,” Pioneers coach Stephanie Kerska said.
+“I know they were looking forward to coming back as soon as we got on the bus last year,” Pioneers coach Stefanie Kerska said.
 “This journey that they’ve been on for the last year has made them really appreciate and never take for granted simple things again.
 I know that this means a lot to them.”

 Ann Arbor Pioneer tallied 368 points, while 2019 champion Farmington Hills Mercy placed runner-up at 184.
 Northville (164) was third and Brighton (159) finished fourth.

 The top-ranked Pioneers were the favorites entering Saturday with a majority of their team returning from 2019.
 They lived up to that billing by winning all three relays.

 “They swam really tough,” Kerska said.
 “They started the season tough out in a lake when it was freezing and they finished up really strong and they just never took their foot off the gas.
 It was a combination of discipline and desire for them, especially during the hiatus.

 “As trying as it was, I think everyone is so grateful for everything everyone did to put this on to finish the season.
 We’ve been going since June, and they put the time and effort in to make this happen.”

 Mercy coach Mike Venos knew Ann Arbor Pioneer was determined to overcome last year’s near miss.